-- Direct labor costs, including contributions to retirement plans, for workers who produce the products (manufacturing business), but not the cost of labor in a wholesale or retail business (buying and selling products). - Indirect costs such as factory overhead expenses if the taxpayer is subject to uniform capitalization (UNICAP) rules.
+- The cost of storing the products until sold. - Direct labor costs, including contributions to retirement plans, for workers who produce the products (manufacturing business), but not the cost of labor in a wholesale or retail business (buying and selling products). - Indirect costs such as factory overhead expenses if the taxpayer is subject to uniform capitalization (UNICAP) rules.